 Well, the answer is also really simple here: just add a bass type of sound underneath your lead.
 This will automatically fill up the bass-spectrum.
 But when the kick starts, stop playing the bass layer as the lower frequencies in the kick will take over.
 And that’s basically all there is to it.

 If you’re curious about making a fat EDM lead yourself, simply get the Supersaw FL Studio instruction guide.
 This is a special booklet I’ve written to give you a quick step-by-step tool to create your own fat supersaw lead in FL Studio.
-Just click the link to start right now.
+Check it out!

 How to mix leads properly: summary